githubcatw/TenCut/README.md

 Supports all Android versions, all the way back to 4.0 (Ice Cream Sandwich).

-**Android 6.0+ Users**: In your first run, please make sure you "permit drawing over apps".
+**Android 6.0+ Users**: In your first run, please make sure you permit drawing over apps.

 **Android 8.0 (Oreo) users:** Please note that the notch will be hidden when you expand your status bar.
 That occurs due to API limitations set by Google.

-## How to Enable
+## How to enable

-1. Download and Install the app.
+1. Download and install the app.
 2. If it's your first time and you're running Android 6.0+, tap on the "Permit Drawing Over Apps" button and allow it.
 3. Click on "Start".